Last Updated: July 30, 2020

 11.2.
 Governing Law, Jurisdiction, and Venue.
 This Agreement is governed by the laws of the State of California and the United States without regard to conflicts of laws provisions or the United Nations Convention on the International Sale of Goods.
 The jurisdiction and venue for actions related to this Agreement will be the state and United States federal courts located in San Francisco, California, and both Parties submit to the personal jurisdiction of those courts.

 11.3.
 Notices.
 Except as set out in this Agreement, notices under this Agreement must be in writing.
-Notices will be deemed given upon: (a) personal delivery; (b) 3 days after sending via certified, registered mail, or deposit with a globally recognized courier; or (c) email receipt to the account administrator or the contact on the Order, except that neither party shall provide any notice or communication related to Section 4.3 (Performance Warranty), 8 (Indemnification), 9 (Term and Termination), or 10.3 (Technical Services Warranty; Remedy) via electronic mail.
+Notices will be deemed given upon: (a) personal delivery; (b) 3 days after sending via certified, registered mail, or deposit with a globally recognized courier; or (c) email receipt to the account administrator or the contact on the Order, except that neither party shall provide any notice or communication related to Section 4.2 (Performance Warranty), 8 (Indemnification), 9 (Term and Termination), or 10.3 (Technical Services Warranty; Remedy) via electronic mail.
 You are responsible for providing us with your most current email address and updating it as applicable.
-You may give us notice at: New Relic, Inc., 188 Spear Street, Suite 1200, San Francisco, California 94105, Attn: General Counsel.
+You may give us notice at: New Relic, Inc., 188 Spear Street, Suite 1000, San Francisco, California 94105, Attn: General Counsel, or Email: Legal@newrelic.com.
 Such notice shall be deemed given when received by New Relic by letter delivered by nationally recognized overnight delivery service or first class postage prepaid mail at the foregoing address.
 Customer may update its address with notice to New Relic in accordance with this Section 11.3 (Notices).
 Either party may update its address with notice to the other.
 New Relic may also send operational notices to Customer by email or through the Service.

 11.5.
 Updates.
 New Relic may modify this Agreement from time to time.
 If a modification materially impacts this Agreement, New Relic will use reasonable efforts to notify Customer through the Service, Site, our blogs or forums, and/or in accordance with Section 11.3 (Notices).
-Any changes to this Agreement posted on the Site will be effective upon Customer’s next Subscription Term renewal, except changes required by law or as necessary for new features will immediately become effective to the extent necessary to comply with such law or as required to use such new features.
+Any changes to this Agreement posted on the Site will be effective if Customer assents to such changes or upon Customer’s next Subscription Term renewal, except changes required by law or as necessary for new features will immediately become effective to the extent necessary to comply with such law or as required to use such new features.
 If Customer objects to the updated Agreement, as Customer’s exclusive remedy and without penalty, Customer may choose not to renew by cancelling any Subscription Term set to auto-renew in accordance with Section 3.4 (Subscription Term).

 11.6.
 Waivers and Severability.
 Waivers must be signed by the waiving party’s authorized representative and cannot be implied.
 If any provision of this Agreement is held invalid, illegal, or unenforceable, it will be limited to the minimum extent necessary so the rest of this Agreement remains in effect.